brunocarioca021/brunocarioca021/README.md

 <p align="center">
 <h3>Sobre mim </h3>
-🧑🏽‍🎓Olá seja bem vindo.
-Sou Bruno Dutra, estudante de Cibersegurança e Desenvolvedor de Web Full Stack💻.
+🧑🏽‍🎓Hello and welcome.
+I'm Bruno Dutra, Cybersecurity student and Full Stack Jr Developer.
- Gosto de todo o processo de desenvolvimento e sempre curioso pra saber o que tem debaixo do capô.
+I like the whole development process, trying to understand new technologies and always curious to know what is under the hood to understand the logic of what was developed.
 </p>

-- 🤔 &nbsp; Explorando novas tecnologias.
+- 👨‍💻 &nbsp; Explorando novas tecnologias.

-- 🎓 &nbsp; Estudando  **Dev Full-Stack** na <a href="https://blueedtech.com.br/">Blue EdTech</a>.
+- 🎓 &nbsp; Estudando  **Dev Full Stack** na <a href="https://blueedtech.com.br/">Blue EdTech</a>.

-- 🎓 &nbsp; Fazendo graduação na área de **Segurança da Informação - Defesa Cibernética** na <a href="https://estacio.br/cursos/graduacao/defesa-cibernetica">Faculdade Estácio</a>.
+- 🐱‍💻 &nbsp; Doing graduation in the area of Technologist **Information Security - Cyber Defense** at <a href="https://estacio.br/cursos/graduacao/defesa-cibernetica">College Estácio</a>.

 ## 💼 Technical Skills Dev Full-Stack